Austin Riley Preview, Player Props: Braves vs. Dodgers

 Austin Riley At The Plate

-- Among qualified hitters, he ranks 23rd in batting average, while his on-base percentage ranks 45th and he is 14th in slugging.
+- Among the qualified batters in MLB play, he ranks 25th in batting average, 52nd in on-base percentage, and 16th in slugging.

-- Riley enters this game on a five-game hitting streak.
-During his last games, he's hitting .400 with two homers.

-- Riley has had an RBI in 52 games this year (38.8%), including 22 multi-RBI outings (16.4%).
-He has also driven home three or more of his team's runs in seven contests.
+- Riley has had at least one RBI in 38.5% of his games this season (52 of 135), with two or more RBI 22 times (16.3%).
+He has also accounted for three or more of his team's runs in seven contests.

-- He has scored in 52.2% of his games this year, with two or more runs scored in 17.2%.
+- He has scored in 70 of 135 games this year, and more than once 23 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.